 7 European guidelines 14

-arson, electrical fire, electrical applicances, cooking, hot work, escape, training
+Keywords: Fire, office, arson, electrical fire, electrical applicances, cooking, hot work, escape, training

 Introduction

 Many fires occur in offices every year and there are also many near misses.
 Good fire safety has many advantages.
 Active work on fire safety issues makes this evident to all who work in the office, and makes it visible to outsiders such as insurance companies, certification companies and the rescue service.